-Staff do NOT find that the proposed internally illuminated box and channel letter signs match the character of the building.
-The building is an old and well maintained factory building and these types of signs are typically seen on retail stores along major roadways.
+Staff do NOT find that the proposed internally illuminated box and channel letter signs sign on the front façade match the character of the building.
+The building is an old and well maintained factory building and these types of signs are typically seen on retail stores along major roadways the proposed signs on the signs proposed for the sides of the building are more visible than the front sign would be.